 On July 7, 2016, I gained my independence from dialysis after being blessed to receive a kidney transplant.
 My health made a significant turnaround.
 My medicine is working quite well as my symptoms have calmed down and have not advanced.
 My skin elasticity returned to my hands, arms, and in my lips.
 My fatigue has lessened.
 My fingers still aren't straight, but I have faith, that in time they will return to normal.
 I believe that through God all things are possible.

 I am genuinely grateful to Michigan Medicine and to Dr. Khanna, the Scleroderma Clinic staff for providing excellent research, services, and patient care to me.
 My life depends on God's grace enabling His work through them.
 I am determined to return to my fun, outgoing, personality and enjoy my life again, with my New Norm.

-To make a gift, please visit the Scleroderma Cure Fund online giving page.
+To make a gift to support our research, please visit the Scleroderma Cure Fund.